Maisons-Alfort

 Maisons-Alfort ([mɛzɔ̃ alfɔʁ]) is a commune in the southeastern suburbs of Paris, France.
-It is located 8.4 km from the center of Paris.
+It is located 8.4 km from the centre of Paris.

 Maisons-Alfort is famous as the location of the National Veterinary School of Alfort.
 The Fort de Charenton, constructed between 1841 and 1845, has since 1959 housed the Commandement des Écoles de la Gendarmerie Nationale.

 Name

 Originally, Maisons-Alfort was called simply Maisons.
 The name Maisons comes from Medieval Latin Mansiones, meaning "the houses".

 At the creation of the commune during the French Revolution, the name of the hamlet of Alfort was joined with the name of Maisons.
 The name Alfort comes from the manor built there by Peter of Aigueblanche, Bishop of Hereford (England), in the middle of the 13th century.
 The name of this Manor of Hereford was corrupted into Harefort, then Hallefort, and eventually Alfort.
 The National Veterinary School of Alfort was settled several centuries later in the manor and its estate.